jjmaldonis/obsidian-audio-notes/README.md

 When you want to take a note on what was said, pause the audio and run the command `Create new Audio Note at current time (+/- 15 seconds)`.
 A new audio note will be added at the end of the file, based on the current time of the first audio player in the file.

 Edit the newly created audio note to your heart's content!
 You can change the text and the start/end times of the audio segment.
+If you extend the audio and need to regenerate the quote to include more words, you can delete the quote then use the command `Regenerate Current Audio Note` or `Regenerate All Audio Notes` to re-create the quote from the start/end times you set.

 Listen to your note any time, anywhere :)